AntoineMugnier/kaori-hsm-perf-test/README.md

     DEMFT_LOG=info cargo run --release
 ```
 ## Run the test for debug
-Every action taken by the state machine will be notified to host.
+Every action taken by the state machine will be reported to the host.
 No performance can be evaluated in this mode.
 ```shell
     DEMFT_LOG=debug cargo run
 ```